-There is no impact of cash flow hedges included in Accumulated Other Comprehensive Income (Loss) on KPCO's balance sheets as of June 30, 2018 and December 31, 2017.
+There was no impact of cash flow hedges included in Accumulated Other Comprehensive Income (Loss) on KPCo's balance sheets as of September 30, 2018 and December 31, 2017.

 The actual amounts that KPCo reclassifies from Accumulated Other Comprehensive Income (Loss) to Net Income can differ from the estimate above due to market price changes.
-As of June 30, 2018, KPCo is not hedging (with contracts subject to the accounting guidance for "Derivatives and Hedging") its exposure to variability in future cash flows related to forecasted transactions.
+As of September 30, 2018, KPCo was not hedging (with contracts subject to the accounting guidance for "Derivatives and Hedging") its exposure to variability in future cash flows related to forecasted transactions.